 Frequently asked questions

-In myopia, there's a imbalance between the eye's visual system and its length.
-It can happen either because the cornea or crystalline lens have too much dioptric power or because the eye is excessively long, hence the myopia increases when the eye increases in size with the growth.
-These changes, may be determined by genetic or hereditary factors among others.
+In myopia (short-sightedness), there's an imbalance between the eye's visual system and its length.
+It can happen either because the cornea or crystalline lens has too much dioptric power or because the eye is excessively long, hence the myopia increases when the eye increases in size with the growth.
+These changes may be determined by genetic or hereditary factors among others.

 How can it be detected in children?